-In addition to the pendant piece to the present work, which was sold at auction, the Hermitage holds a significant collection of paintings by Philips Wouwerman, including one by his brother Pieter (1623-1682); Catherine the Great acquired the majority of these works in the last decades of the eighteenth century.
-Huntsmen Setting Out portrays a band of merry hunters, the hawk-bearer proudly holding his bird aloft, as they leave their wives at home.
+In addition to the pendant piece to the present work, which was sold at auction, the Hermitage holds a significant collection of paintings by Philips Wouwerman, as well as one by his brother Pieter (1623-1682); Catherine the Great acquired the majority of these works in the last decades of the eighteenth century.
+Huntsmen Setting Out portrays a band of merry hunters, the hawkbearer proudly holding his bird aloft, as they leave their wives at home (fig. 2).
 This appears to be an all male party in contrast to the present picture and captures the mood of a highly spirited group.

-Pieter Wouwerman's Deer Hunt similarly captures the exuberance of a hunt in which the party has caught up with its quarry and trapped it from both sides of the river.
+Pieter Wouwerman's Deer Hunt similarly captures the exuberance of a hunt in which the party has caught up with its quarry and trapped it from both sides of the river (fig. 3).
 The painting is full of action and intensity; the hunters, their mounts and dogs are depicted in mid-stride of an energetic pursuit.
 A group of spectators watch the diversions from the height of a crumbling tower and ladies who have already given up the chase rest on the other bank of the river.
-All three paintings demonstrate a preoccupation with the subject matter of the hunt, providing a glimpse into the leisure activities of the aristocracy.
+All three paintings demonstrate a preoccupation with the subject matter